Safety around trees and powerlines

 Dial before you dig

-Before planting a tree on your nature strip, register with the Before you Dig Australia (BYDA) service to make sure you won't dig into underground powerlines.
+Before planting a tree on your nature strip, register with the Before You Dig Australia (BYDA) service to make sure you won't dig into underground powerlines.
 For planting inside your property boundary, consult a qualified electrician.
 Log a query with Before you Dig .

-Visit Before you Dig Australia
+Visit Before You Dig Australia

 We acknowledge Aboriginal and Torres Strait Islander peoples as the traditional custodians of this land and are committed to reconciliation among all Australians.